GET A FREE ESTIMATE

 Let Our Professionals Take Care Of Your Asbestos Abatement

 Did you know that asbestos could be everywhere around us, and we might not even know it?
-Asbestos was widely used in building materials, car brakes, and even crayons, thanks to its flame-resistant properties.
+Thanks to its flame-resistant properties, asbestos was widely used in building materials, car brakes, and even crayons.
 However, scientists discovered a link between asbestos and lung cancer, and in 1989 the United States Environmental Protection Agency (EPA) banned the use of asbestos in all new materials.

 But that didn’t mean that asbestos simply disappeared from the face of this earth.
 Even as recently as 2018, we were still finding asbestos in crayons.
 While asbestos has been a popular material used in insulation for homes over the years, this hazardous mineral poses serious health risks to those who come into contact with it.

-It’s possible that you might come across asbestos in your home’s building materials – while installing new floor tiles, fixing your boiler, getting your fireplace upgraded, or having your walls, ceilings, or roofs worked on.
+You might come across asbestos in your home’s building materials – while installing new floor tiles, fixing your boiler, upgrading your fireplace, or having your walls, ceilings, or roofs worked on.

 If you suspect that you’re dealing with asbestos, DO NOT touch or disturb it.
 Instead, leave it alone and immediately call an asbestos abatement company.

-Because you can’t necessarily identify asbestos materials by looking at them, you might want to have a licensed asbestos inspector analyze your home before undergoing any renovation or construction work.
+Because you can’t identify asbestos materials by looking at them, you should have a licensed asbestos inspector analyze your home before undergoing any renovation or construction work.
 They know exactly what to look for and have the protective equipment needed to keep them – and you – safe when obtaining asbestos samples from areas around your home.

 NEED SERVICE NOW?